jacobkap/crimebythenumbers/docs/reshaping.md

 sqf <- read_excel("data/sqf-2019.xlsx")
 ```

-The first thing we want to do when loading in a new dataset to R is to look at it.
+The first thing we want to do when loading in a new data set to R is to look at it.
 We can do this a few different ways, including using `View()` which opens up an Excel-like tab where we can scroll through the data, and through `head()` which prints the first 6 rows of every column to the console.
 We'll use `head()` here.

 The `readxl` package converts the data into a "tibble" which is essentially a modified data.frame.
 One of the modifications is that is doesn't print out every single column when we use `head()` to view the first 6 rows of each column.
 That's because tibble's don't want to print large amounts of text to the console.
 In our case, however, we do want to see each column, so we'll first convert sqf to a data.frame using the `data.frame()` function and then look at `head()`.
 Let's also use `nrow()` to see how many rows of data we have.